 - Provider Awareness of Patient with Environmental/Chemical Exposures Flyer(2.6 MB)

 - Worker Awareness of Environmental/Chemical Exposure and Communicating with Your Health Care Provider Flyer(2.2 MB)

-- WETP Update on Oil Spill Response and Cleanup Activities to the NIEHS National Advisory Environmental Health Sciences Council(1.3 MB)
+- WTP Update on 2010 Oil Spill Response and Cleanup Activities: Presented to the NIEHS National Advisory Environmental Health Sciences Council(1.3 MB)

 Federal Oil Spill Resources

 - Agency for Toxic Substances and Disease Registry (ATSDR)

 - Centers for Disease Control and Prevention (CDC)

 - National Institute for Occupational Safety and Health (NIOSH)